gpbl/react-day-picker/website/docs/basics/selecting-days.md

 range-min-max
 ```

-## Custom selection mode
+## Custom Selection Mode

-If the built-in selection modes are not enough for your app’s requirements, you
-can control the selection behavior using `mode="custom"`.
+If the built-in selection modes are not enough for your app’s requirements, you can control the selection behavior using `mode="custom"` and `onDayClick`.

-### Example: custom single select

-The following example use the custom selection mode to implement the "single selection" behavior.
-It is like when `mode="single"`, we place it here to show how the custom selection works.
+For example, to implement the "single selection" behavior (like when `mode="single"`):

 ```include-example
 custom-single